 Whatever part of the country or world you’re in, if you make something similar, let me know in the comments!
 I’d love to see how wide-spread this jello salad dessert is.

 Even if it sounds totally weird to you, you should give it a try.
 The cloud-like texture is absolutely mouthwatering!

 Want to try this Raspberry Fluff?

 PIN IT to your DESSERT or SUMMER board to save for later!

 Find me on Pinterest for more great recipes!

 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!

 - 3 oz package instant vanilla pudding

-- 3 oz package instant tapioca pudding
+- 3 oz package instant, or cook and serve tapioca pudding

 - 3 oz package raspberry jello